JANHMS/To-JS-App/README.md

 # To-JS-App
-FS APP to learn JS
+FS APP to learn JS BE and FE